Arrested for a DUI? Contact The Morris Firm

 We understand the challenges you’re facing.
 A DUI conviction can impact the rest of your life.
-You could lose your family, job, and have a hard time getting back on your feet if you end up serving a jail sentence.
-When you hire us, we’ll develop an effective plan to get your charges dropped so you can put this terrible time in your life behind you.
+You could lose your family and job and have a hard time getting back on your feet if you end up serving a jail sentence.
+When you hire us, we’ll develop an effective plan to drop your charges so you can put this terrible time behind you.

 We serve clients in Escambia and Santa Rosa counties and throughout the state of Florida.
 We have a solid track record of defending our clients in court and disproving the prosecution’s case.
 You can depend on us to be there for you 24/7, no matter what.
 If you were arrested or charged with DUI and need help defending yourself, call us at (850) 503-2626 today, and we’ll schedule your consultation.